-Amie Batson is our chief strategy officer and vice president of Strategy and Learning.
+Amie Batson is our chief strategy officer, vice president of Strategy and Learning, and acting vice president of Technology Development and Introduction.
 Photo: PATH/Patrick McKern.

 Ms. Batson’s 20-year career in global health includes positions with the World Health Organization, UNICEF, the World Bank, and most recently, the US Agency for International Development (USAID), where she served as senior deputy assistant administrator for global health.